Global Trade Landscape and the Impact of Trump's Policies: Annual Emerging Markets Outlook

 Document Introduction

-For policymakers and market participants, the report provides key references: emerging economies need to strengthen internal demand and optimize trade partner structures to hedge against external uncertainties; enterprises should pay attention to the trend of supply chain regionalization and adjust production and export layouts; international investors need to focus on assessing the risks and opportunities brought by the pace of tariff policy implementation and exchange rate volatility.
+For policymakers and market participants, the report provides key references: emerging economies need to strengthen internal demand and optimize trade partner structures to hedge against external uncertainties; enterprises should pay attention to the trend of supply chain regionalization and adjust production and export layouts; international investors need to focus on assessing the risks and opportunities arising from the pace of tariff policy implementation and exchange rate volatility.